Oman - History

 Oman was the object of Franco-British rivalry throughout the 18th century.
 During the 19th century, Oman and the United Kingdom concluded several treaties of friendship and commerce.
 In 1908, the British entered into an agreement of friendship.
 Their traditional association was confirmed in 1951 through a new treaty of friendship, commerce, and navigation by which the United Kingdom recognized the Sultanate of Oman as a fully independent state.

 When Sultan Sa'id bin Sultan Al-Busaid died in 1856, his sons quarreled over his succession.
-As a result of this struggle, the Omani empire--through the mediation of the British Government under the "Canning Award"--was divided in 1861 into two separate principalities--Zanzibar, with its East African dependencies, and Muscat and Oman.
+As a result of this struggle, the Omani empire -- through the mediation of the British Government under the "Canning Award"--was divided in 1861 into two separate principalities -- Zanzibar, with its East African dependencies, and Muscat and Oman.
 Zanzibar paid an annual subsidy to Muscat and Oman until its independence in early 1964.

+In the early part of the 20th century, Oman entered a period of decline and isolation.
 During the late 19th and early to mid-20th centuries, the sultan in Muscat faced a rebellion by members of the Ibadhi sect residing in the interior of Oman, centered around the town of Nizwa, who wanted to be ruled exclusively by their religious leader, the Imam of Oman.
 This conflict was resolved temporarily by the Treaty of Seeb in 1920, which granted the imam autonomous rule in the interior, while recognizing the sovereignty of the sultan elsewhere.

+The search for oil began in the 1920s when the D’Arcy Exploration Company, a subsidiary of the Anglo-Persian Oil Company, conducted a geological survey that proved unsuccessful.
 Following the discovery of oil in the interior, the conflict flared up again in 1954, when the new imam led a sporadic 5-year rebellion against the sultan's efforts to extend government control into the interior.
 The insurgents were defeated in 1959 with British help.
 The sultan then terminated the Treaty of Seeb and eliminated the office of the imam.
-In the early 1960s, the imam, exiled to Saudi Arabia, obtained support from his hosts and other Arab governments, but this support ended in the 1980s.

 In 1964, a separatist revolt began in Dhofar Province.
 Aided by communist and leftist governments such as the former South Yemen (People's Democratic Republic of Yemen), the rebels formed the Dhofar Liberation Front, which later merged with the Marxist-dominated Popular Front for the Liberation of Oman and the Arab Gulf (PFLOAG).
 The PFLOAG's declared intention was to overthrow all traditional Arab Gulf regimes.
 In mid-1974, PFLOAG shortened its name to the Popular Front for the Liberation of Oman (PFLO) and embarked on a political rather than a military approach to gain power in the other Gulf states, while continuing the guerrilla war in Dhofar.